isaaclukecrabtree-cloud/ChooseAdventureGame/README.md

 Safe Event dialogue
-    "You discover an abandoned camp with a firepit" "You stumble across a tent, it looks abandones" "As you continue down this path, you see a trail of smoke in the distance" NPC scene +/- 1 charisma for talking
+    "You discover an abandoned camp with a firepit" "You stumble across a tent, it looks abandoned" "As you continue down this path, you see a trail of smoke in the distance" NPC scene +/- 1 charisma for talking
     "The path leads you to a small village of farmers"